RNA, local moves on plane trees, and transpositions on tableaux: The graph of -Local moves in type

-Thus we assume that $T$ and $T'$ both contain the edges $e(1,2)$ and $e(2n-1,2n)$.
-Now consider the subtrees $T_1$ and $T_1'$ consisting of all edges except $e(1,2)$ and $e(2n-1,2n)$.
-These trees are still symmetric but only have $n-2$ edges.
-By the inductive hypothesis we can transform $T_1$ into $T_1'$ with a sequence of $s_i^C$-local moves.
-The same sequence of $s_i^C$-local moves transforms $T$ into $T'$.
+Finally we show that all asymmetric plane trees are in the same connected component of $G^C$.
+Suppose $T$ and $T'$ are both asymmetric plane trees with at least $4$ edges.
+By the previous argument, we can assume that they each contain the edge $e(1,2n)$.
+Consider the subtrees $T_1$ and $T_1'$ consisting of all the edges of $T$ and respectively $T'$ except $e(1,2n)$.
+The two subtrees are still asymmetric but have only $n-1$ edges.
+By the inductive hypothesis we can transform $T_1$ into $T_1'$ with a sequence of $s_i^C$-local moves, which also transforms $T$ into $T'$.
 By induction the claim is proven. \end{proof}

-The main result is a simple corollary of these key steps.
+The main result is a simple corollary of the previous results.

-\begin{corollary} The graph $G^C$ has exactly two connected components, one containing exactly the symmetric plane trees and the other containing exactly the asymmetric plane trees. \end{corollary}
+\begin{corollary} The graph $G^C$ has exactly two connected components: one containing exactly the symmetric plane trees and the other containing exactly the asymmetric plane trees. \end{corollary}